Biden makes all adults eligible for a vaccine on April 19

 The White House said Monday that nearly 1 in 3 Americans and over 40% of adults have received at least one shot, and nearly 1 in 4 adults is fully vaccinated.
 Seventy-five percent of people older than 65 have now received at least one shot, and more than 55% of them are fully vaccinated.

-Two of the three vaccines required two doses administered several weeks apart.
+Two of the three vaccines requires two doses administered several weeks apart.
 The third vaccine requires just one shot.

-Associated Press writers Zeke Miller and Josh Boak in Washington contributed to this report.
+Associated Press writers Sagar Meghani, Zeke Miller and Josh Boak in Washington contributed to this report.

 Credit: Evan Vucci